-The first such text, from the Old Assyrian colony in Anatolia, dates from around 1900 b.c.e.
+The first such text, from the Old Assyrian colony in Anatolia, dates from around 1900 BCE.
 A marriage contract, it stipulates that if the wife does not give birth in two years, she will purchase a slave woman for the husband.
-The most famous text, in the Code of Hammurabi (no. 146), concerns the marriage of a naditu, a woman, attached to a temple, who is not allowed to bear children.
+The most famous text, in the Code of Hammurabi (no. 146), concerns the marriage of a naditu, a priestess, attached to a temple, who is not allowed to bear children.
 Her husband has the right to take a second wife, but if she wishes to forestall this, she can give her husband a slave.
 In the world of the ancient Near East, a slave woman could be seen as an incubator, a kind of womb-with-legs.

-Rather than submit, she runs away to the wilderness of Shur, where she meets God’s messenger, who tells her to return to submit to Sarai’s abuse for then she will bear a son who will be a “wild ass of a man” (Gen 16:12).
+Rather than submit, Hagar runs away to the wilderness of Shur, where she meets God’s messenger, who tells her to return to submit to Sarai’s abuse for then she will bear a son who will be a “wild ass of a man” (Gen 16:12).
 Just as the wild ass was never domesticated, so too Hagar’s son would never be subject to anyone, and would live “with his hand against everyone” and “in everyone’s face” (Gen 16:12).

-The angel’s annunciation to Hagar is similar to announcements to Hannah, to the mother of Samson, and to Mary the mother of Jesus: all would have children with special destinies, and all are addressed personally, not through their husbands.
+The angel’s annunciation to Hagar is similar to announcements to Hannah, to the mother of Samuel, and to Mary the mother of Jesus: all would have children with special destinies, and all are addressed personally, not through their husbands.
 God’s request that Hagar become a slave again and return to be degraded by Sarai seems strange: why should God respect property rights over the freedom of persons?
-This is particularly odd, considering the legal code of Israel, which, alone among ancient law systems, specified that runaway slaves should not be returned to their masters (Deut 23:16).
+This is particularly odd considering the legal code of Israel, which, alone among ancient law systems, specified that runaway slaves should not be returned to their masters (Deut 23:16).
 But the angel’s speech here parallels God’s speech to Abram in Gen 15:13, which states that his children would be enslaved and degraded before their redemption.
 Both passages use the key terms that Israel uses to describe the Egypt experience.
 Hagar, the slave from Egypt, foreshadows Israel, the future slaves in Egypt.
 Her very name, Hagar, could be heard as hagger, meaning “the alien”; Hagar is an alien in Abram’s household as Israel will be aliens, gerim, in a foreign land.
 Hagar is to be degraded as Abram’s descendants will be degraded, and YHWH has “given heed to affliction” as God will hear the affliction of Abram’s descendants.

+Hagar returns to Sarai and bears a son, whom Abram names Ishmael.
 Hagar and Ishmael are freed at Sarai’s instigation (Gen 21:9–14).
 Here too their destiny is parallel to later Israel’s, for the newly freed slaves head to the desert and struggle with thirst.
 God then saves the dying Ishmael, not because of Hagar’s cries or God’s promises to Abram, but because God heard Ishmael’s voice (Gen 21:15–21).
 God's relationship with Hagar is resealed with her son, as God’s relationship with Abram is resealed with Isaac and his son Jacob.